our TEAM OF experts

 Beata has cooperated with a number of start-ups, corporations and academic institutions within the domain of educational technologies, pronunciation training and AI-based speech pedagogy and assessment.
 At LingCosms, she is responsible for coordinating and overseeing the quality and successful launch of products and services.
 Previously, she has worked as Project Manager, AI Linguist, as well as Technical Support Specialist, and she has extensive experience in research (see Research below) and pedagogy as a University Lecturer within the Life Long Learning framework, an EFL Teacher and a certified Examiner.

-company backstory
+Company backstory

 One of Jim’s primary motivations in the founding of LingCosms was dissatisfaction with the limited degree of (bi-directional) transfer between the practice of HLT engineering on the one hand and linguistics/phonetics/speech science on the other, and the sense that the potential benefits of such transfer were being left on the table.
 His vision for LingCosms was to produce performant, economical solutions to existing problems in the space via judicious combinations of (1) any and all appropriate signal processing and ML technologies, (2) the extant knowledge from linguistics and speech sciences, and (3) targeted novel research and development, with each such solution contributing to a growing, symbiotic technology stack supporting research into the nature of language.